 has more than 20 years of experience in the content technology space.
 His team works with complex content sets within large enterprises, often at senior executive levels.
 Cruce regularly speaks on omnichannel marketing, personalization, content intelligence, content asset valuation, machine learning, chatbots, AI, customer experience platforms, the semantic web, knowledge graphs, organization design, the Master Content Model®, content engineering, and digital transformation.

-[A] Editor's Note: This article was modified from the original version published in Intercom by the Society for Technical Communication.
+[A] Editor's Note: This article was modified from the original version published in the Intercom July/August 2019 issue by the Society for Technical Communication.